MatthijsKamstra/haxepython/01writing/example.md

 ```

-## The Haxe build file, javascript.hxml
+## The Haxe build file, build.hxml

-Copy and past the following lines in a document named `javascript.hxml`
+Copy and past the following lines in a document named `build.hxml`
-This is the short version, you want to chech out the full version open this [file](/code/javascript.hxml);
+This is the short version, you want to chech out the full version open this [file](/code/build.hxml);

 ```
-# // javascript.hxml
+# // build.hxml
--lib js-kit
--lib hxnodejs
 -cp src
 -main Main
--js bin/example.js
+-python bin/example.py
+-dce full
+-cmd cd bin
--cmd node bin/example.js
+-cmd python3 example.py
 ```